Institute for Low Temperature Physics and Engineering

 - phase transitions in solids;

-- plasticity of cryocrystals, mainly of the hydrogens.
+- plasticity of cryocrystals.

-- the extensive structure studies of the various molecular cryocrystals and the orientational order therein, summarized in books:
+- the extensive structure studies of the various molecular cryocrystals and the orientational order therein, summarized in four books:

-1. Cryocrystals (eds.
-B. I. Verkin and A. F. Prikhot'ko) Naukova Dumka, Kiev (1983) - in Russian.
+Cryocrystals (eds.
+B. I. Verkin and A. F. Prikhot'ko) Naukova Dumka, Kiev (1983) [in Russian].

-2. Physics of Cryocrystals (eds.
+Physics of Cryocrystals (eds.
 Yu.
 A. Freiman, V. G. Manzhelii, M. L. Klein, and A. A. Maradudin) AIP Publishers, New York (1996).

-3. V.G.Manzhelii, A.I.Prokhvatilov, I.Ya.
+V.G.Manzhelii, A.I.Prokhvatilov, I.Ya.
 Minchina, and L.D.
 Yantsevich.
 Handbook of Binary Solutions, Begell House Inc., New York - Wallinford (1996).

 - determination of the structure of many molecular solids such as caffeine, adenine, theofiline, and other.